vlp443/gonephishing/README.md

 #### Reflected XSS
 This is all very new so treat it gently.
 It may not have long to go (chrome browser security blocks the examples given Firefox is ok IE/Edge probably okay not tested yet)

- * Generate a minified version of an html file and optionally encode in, then inject it into some javascript/html and urlencode the entire string.
+ Generate a minified version of an html file and optionally encode it then inject it into some javascript/html and urlencode the entire string.

  The javascript must contain a %s field to mark location to inject html into.

- Current supported encoders are b64 and hex.
+ Current supported encoders are b64 (base64) and hex ('\xAA\xBB' etc).

 ~~~
 python3 ./gonephishing.py --xss --html "@./text.html" --js '<script>document.body.innerHTML=atob("%s")</script>'  --encoders --encoders b64